 ICS Is Innovative But Untested

-If you have questions about cash management, startup banking options, or other ways to handle your funds in the wake of the SVB situation, please contact us.
+If you have questions about startup banking options, in the wake of the SVB situation, please contact us.
 You’ll also find more information about startup accounting on our YouTube channel and our blog.